CIS565-Fall-2019/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 ### Introduciton
-We implement a webGL based renderer using three graphics pipleines: Forward, Forward+ and Defered Rendering and show comparative analysis.
+We implement a webGL based renderer using three graphics pipleines: Forward, Forward+ and Deferred Rendering, and, show comparative analysis.

 ### Algorithm and Implementation
 The graphics rendering pipelines differ in the way each process light sources and objects in the scene.
 They are explained as follows: